-1. Is the financial institution currently in compliance with all applicable consumer

-financial protection laws?
+1. Is the financial institution currently in compliance with all applicable consumer financial protection laws?

-Yes X No
+Yes

 If no, please briefly explain:

-2. Does the financial institution have policies to prevent the use of illegal predatory

-consumer adverse sales goals as the bases for evaluation, promotion,

-discipline or compensation of employees?
+2. Does the financial institution have policies to prevent the use of illegal predatory consumer adverse sales goals as the bases for evaluation, promotion, discipline or compensation of employees?

-Yes X No
+Yes No

 If no, please briefly explain:

-3. Does the financial institution encourage and maintain whistleblower protection

-policies for its employees and/or customers to report suspected illegal

-practices, including predatory sales goals?
+3. Does the financial institution encourage and maintain whistleblower protection policies for its employees and/or customers to report suspected illegal practices, including predatory sales goals?

-Yes X No
+Yes

 If no, please briefly explain:

-4. In the last five years, has the financial institution been subject to any
+4. In the last five years, has the financial institution been subject to any disciplinary actions such as fines, suspensions, or settlements, undertaken by the Securities and Exchange Commission, the Consumer Financial Protection Bureau, the Municipal Securities Regulation Board, the Financial Industry Regulatory Agency and/or any State regulatory agency?

+Yes

-- 4. In the last five years, has the financial institution been subject to any disciplinary actions such as fines, suspensions, or settlements, undertaken by the Securities and Exchange Commission, the Consumer Financial Protection Bureau, the Municipal Securities Regulation Board, the Financial Industry Regulatory Agency and/or any State regulatory agency?
-Yes X No \\\\ - 5.
-If the answer to question no. 4 is yes, please provide in separate attachment labeled Exhibit 3, what the violation(s) are, the reason for the enforcement action, what government agencies are involved, the date of the enforcement action, what is the current status, and how were or will the issues be resolved?
+5. If the answer to question no. 4 is yes, please provide in separate attachment labeled Exhibit 3, what the violation(s) are, the reason for the enforcement action, what government agencies are involved, the date of the enforcement action, what is the current status, and how were or will the issues be resolved?